A million dollars no longer guarantees a comfortable retirement complete with cruises and luxury cars.

 Notice I used a 3.1% inflation rate and here is why.
 Inflation data from the government excludes food and energy.
 Food is one of the areas where I think I experience inflation the most.
 Plus, food is something we obviously won’t do without.

-For us, groceries also makes up a large portion of our spending since we don’t dine out much.
+For us, groceries also make up a large portion of our spending since we don’t dine out much.
 In addition to economic inflation, there’s also lifestyle inflation.
 I don’t buy into the common strategy to lower expenses after we retire.
 I plan to live well, if not better, as I age.

 Maybe I won’t, but I am planning for it.
 This is lifestyle inflation.